 14. Bar hopping on Marcos Highway

 Antipolo isn’t just for those who are looking to spend a quiet weekend away.
 It also has restaurants and bars located along Marcos Highway ideal for bar hopping and drinking the night away!
 Some notable ones include Padi’s Bar and X-Factor Bar.

 They say golfing is a rich man’s hobby, which is probably why we don’t often see this listed in Antipolo Guides.

 Antipolo is basically a golfer’s haven.
 It has world-class golf courses: Forest Hills, Sun Valley, and Valley Golf.
 It’s also near Eastridge Golf in the neighboring town of Binangonan.

 16. Buy pasalubong

 You can take home Antipolo’s delicacies including suman sa ibos, kalamay, coco jam, and fresh produce such as mango, star fruit, and cashew nuts.

-Did we miss anything?
-If you have other recommendations on things to do in Antipolo, let us know in the comments section below!
+That concludes our list of the top Antipolo tourist spots!
+If you have anything to add, let us know in the comments section below!